Northwest Romantic Modernism

 - Large overhangs.
 (There are technical, building science reasons for this.
 Ask me.
 A bit of a challenge with a stylistically modern house, but I have thoughts on how to do both.)

 - Acknowledgment, in the form of the house, of Seattle’s place on and connection to the Pacific Rim, as well as national center of highly developed technological manufacturing.
 (Boeing’s subcontractors here could provide an amazing capacity for innovation and construction of things other than airplanes….)

 - Landscaping designed and implemented at the same time the house is built using permaculture principles, lots of edibles mixed with ornamentals, groundcovers that do not require mowing, butterfly gardens, apiaries….
 (We have fantastic landscape architects with whom we love to collaborate who can help with this.)

 In addition to the above design goals, we have set challenging technical goals for our ideal Northwest Romantic Modern home.
 These technical goals are independent of the “style” we’re describing.
 Some of these may be possible with your project, some are more difficult.

 - Meet the Passivhaus standard.

-This will result in a >70% reduction of energy used in heating the house compared to a typical house built to the 2012 IEC.
+This will result in a >90% reduction of energy used in heating and cooling the house compared to a typical house built to the 2012 IEC.
 The Washington State Energy Code will pretty much catch up with Passive House by 2030.
 Why not build the house of the future today?

 - Net zero energy.